The Person Meditation

 This technique is not about any sort of blindness.
 It’s not about pretending we all have the same story.
 Our differences are beautiful, and the consequences of structural discrimination should not be ignored.
 Rather, it is about seeing the shared humanity in each other.
 Everybody has the dignity of personhood… even if they’re making you angry, or aroused, or repulsed in this moment.

 The Person Meditation has become a reflex after years of practice.
 Before anybody is special, before anybody is lesser, they are first and foremost a person.
-Other descriptors come to mind second or sometimes not at all.
+Other descriptors come to mind second or not at all.
 And when I start feeling upset by somebody, “person” is a rapid intervention, a sort of soothing balm.
 I don’t need to twist myself in a knot throwing labels at them.

 Humans are mixed bags.
 We’re flawed and we hurt each other.
 If somebody hurts you, are they worth suffering twice for?
 Do you want to hold the hot coal of spite in your hand, hoping they feel the burn?
 The Person Meditation is as much about preserving your own peace as it is extending grace to others.
 Hold people accountable for their actions — just don’t tie your identity up in it.
 When you tie yourself to something, it controls you, too.